Wildwood Sisterhood | a modern mystery school for women

 During our monthly gatherings, we immerse ourselves in the living myths and stories of the Earth, exploring seasonal archetypal themes and drawing from nature's imagery as a mirror for our inner and outer landscapes.
 In the warmth of our kind and loving community, we seek to attune ourselves to the rhythms of the natural world and the wisdom of the wild.
 Together, we pursue the age-old question explored in the mystery schools: “Who Am I and Why Am I Here?”
 The unique answers we find may lead us to a profound sacred eco-awakening, as timeless and relevant today as it was in the sacred temples of Egypt.

 Our practices are rooted in eco-spirituality and eco-mysticism, designed to deepen our connection with the Earth and with one another.
 We engage in eco-somatic awareness, mythopoetic expression, and imaginal work, weaving together writing, ritual, and contemplative practices to align our souls with the cycles of nature.
+Practices including working with a sacred phonology wheel, developing a personal mythological wheel, and monthly rituals will support individuals in recovering their own inner story that is ecologically placed.

 Our time together is a dynamic blend of creating a container for deep work, storytelling, teaching, open discussion, Council, and collaborative exploration.
 Guided by the wisdom of the Earth and the myths that speak to our souls, we engage in practices that resonate with the themes emerging for each of us, with the aim of connecting with Divine Mystery so that we may truly, “Know Thyself!”